MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/scmapixfromsmapi.md

 api_type:
 - HeaderDef
 ms.assetid: a3b98bcd-e4dd-4143-9ca6-0fe3bf5eafe6
-description: "Converts a simple MAPI session to an extended MAPI session"
+description: "Converts a simple MAPI session to a MAPI session"
 ---

 # ScMAPIXFromSMAPI

 **Applies to**: Outlook 2013 | Outlook 2016

-Converts a simple MAPI session to an extended MAPI session.
+Converts a simple MAPI session to a MAPI session.

 |Property |Value |
 |:-----|:-----|